isso1550/MyLang_L24/src/notes.md

 * Test13
     * Everything implement so far, testing multiple types, calculations, bool operators, functions, global vars, loops, nested ifs
     * Results: 2, 2, 2, 2, 2.0, 2.0, 2.0, 2.0, rest all 1
+* Test14
+    * Same name local variable used in multiple functions, use of global vars in functions, use of other functions in functions
+    * Results: all 1